+The production possibilities frontier shows the productive capabilities of a country.
 A production possibility curve even shows the basic economic problem of a country having limited resources, facing opportunity costs and scarcity in the economy.
-The opportunity cost is the cost of selecting one alternative over another one.
-The PPF is used to illustrate the trade-offs that arise from scarcity.
+Selecting one alternative over another one is known as opportunity cost.
+Economists use PPF to illustrate the trade-offs that arise from scarcity.

-Production Possibilities Frontier
+Production Possibility Frontier Assumptions

 Production Possibilities Frontier Example

-- A shows only production of clothes
+- A shows the production level of clothes alone

-- B shows only production of food
+- B indicates the production level of food only

-- C is one possible combination (75F, 100C)
+- C is one possible combination of levels of production of both food and clothes (75F, 100C)

-- D is another combination (50F, 150C)
+- D is another combination of these production levels (50F, 150C)

-Consequently, the resources saved by producing one less unit of food are just sufficient to allow the economy to produce the same added amount of clothes, regardless of how much of each item is currently being produced.
-This is known as production under constant costs.
+Consequently, the resources saved by producing one less unit of food are just sufficient to allow the economy to produce the same added amount of clothes.
+This is constant regardless of how much of each item the country is currently producing.
+This consistent trade-off is known as “production under constant costs.”